suresh-chandran-pulikkal/workstation-ansible/README.md

 - Sets up **LazyVim**, **Tmux plugins**, and shell environments like **Fish/Zsh**.
 - Automates **dotfile management** and workflow optimizations.

+## 📝 **Requirements**

+- Internet connection
+- User must have permissions to install packages and run commands as root.

 ## 🚀 **Installation**
 ### **1. Clone the Repository**
 ```sh